-- Ensure the new purse lines are melted at the loose end and have a large enough knot to be secured 2. at the fender washer. - 3.
-If you are using new SEI-supplied purse strings, note the black mark.
-This mark is centred on the ring when tying.
-If you are using uncut nylon line, place a mark at the approximate tie length based on the chart on the previous page.

-- Thread the purse lines, alternating from one side of the valve to the other.
-4. - Starting from one end-fold of the valve, tie the purse line to the metal ring at the mark with a round turn and three half hitches. - 6.
-Work towards the other end, tying the lines with equal tension from alternate sides of the ring.
+- Ensure the new purse lines are melted at the loose end and have a large enough knot to be secured at the fender washer. - 3.
+If you are using new SEI-supplied purse strings, note the green and black marks.
+This mark is centred on the ring when tying. - The green marked strings are installed at each end of the valve. - Thread the purse lines, alternating from one side of the valve to the other. - 6.
+Starting from one end-fold of the valve, tie the purse line to the metal ring at the mark with a round turn and three half hitches. - Work towards the other end, tying the lines with equal tension from alternate sides of the ring.